prasad128/Django-CBV-Project/README.md

 # django-CBV-project
-Its a small project with django Class Based Views.
+A small project using django Class Based Views.